vPeteWalker/midway/db/basic_clone_ui/basic_clone_ui.rst

 #.
 Select **Actions > Create Database Clone > Database**.

 By default, a clone will be created from the most recent *Point in Time*.
-While not utilized in this workshop, you can specify a previous point in time or snapshot.
+While not utilized in this workshop, Era allows you to specify either a previous point in time, or snapshot.

 #.
 Click **Next**.